Lippo Memmi, Saint John the Evangelist

 At least two fundamental differences of artistic temperament may be observed within works attributed either to Simone or Lippo.
 Simone’s interest in spatial illusion was most fully expressed in the study of single objects or figures.
 These might be portrayed from stunningly original points of view and realized with remarkable success, but they were frequently integrated into larger compositional ensembles with a casual disregard for the overall cohesion of the scene.
 Not infrequently, he might include a figure’s hands or wrists seemingly disconnected from any indication of an arm and placed without regard for its logical relationship to the body to which it should notionally be attached.
 Lippo Memmi, by contrast, was scrupulously obsessive in creating accurate spatial envelopes for his figures and for the props—thrones, cushions, canopies, buildings—in his paintings; likewise, he was meticulous in his application of the rules of foreshortening to figures, their draperies, and the structures that might surround them.
 In addition, Simone Martini was an adventurous and original colorist.
 Not only are his choices of hues and his manipulation of color contrasts unique for this period, but also the freedom and looseness with which he brushed these onto his panels or frescoed wall surfaces, both blending and layering, is unparalleled in his generation.
 Lippo Memmi did not share this predilection.
 His modeling from light to dark is exceptionally accomplished, but he invariably works within solid areas of local color.
 His gift is his strength of drawing and the tight control he maintains over his brush at all times.
 Simone’s handling of the brush is more bravura than disciplined.
 With these distinctions in mind, it should be apparent that all six lateral panels from the San Gimignano altarpiece are by Lippo Memmi, not Simone Martini, as is the Lucignano d’Arbia Virgin, contrary to current assumptions of scholarship.
 While it seems unlikely that this panel can be joined physically with the other six, it may well reflect, in general terms, the appearance of the missing center panel of the San Gimignano altarpiece.

 Fixed points in the chronology of Lippo Memmi’s expanded oeuvre are numerous, but many of them are imprecise.
 In 1317 he signed and dated the fresco of the Maestà in the Palazzo del Popolo in San Gimignano.
 A presumed terminus a quo of 1323 is frequently assigned to the altarpiece of the Glorification of Saint Thomas Aquinas in Santa Caterina in Pisa, close to the date of the saint’s canonization, but in practice, that date could just as easily be a terminus post quem.
 An eighteenth-century record of the date 1325, said to have been visible alongside Lippo Memmi’s signature beneath the altarpiece from San Paolo a Ripa d’Arno, also in Pisa, has alternately been deemed authoritative and unreliable.
 It has also been suggested that this date might have been fragmentary and possibly, therefore, reconstructed as anything between 1325 and 1329.32 There can be little doubt on stylistic grounds that the two works from Pisa were painted close in time to each other, so while the evidence for dating them is in the one case inferential and in the other both indirect and variable, there is little reason to reject the evidence outright.
 The scenes from the New Testament frescoed on the right wall of the nave in the Collegiata at San Gimignano, the works that Lorenzo Ghiberti had first praised as the masterpieces of Barna da Siena, are, by all measures, more mature than either of the Pisan altarpieces.
 Recent archival scholarship has narrowed a window of opportunity for their execution to between 1337 and 1343.
 The fragmentary remains of a fresco from San Domenico in Siena testify to Lippo Memmi’s style in the last years of his life, after 1350.
-Together with his contributions to the 1333 Annunciation altarpiece and a small signed and dated diptych of the same year divided between the Gemäldegalerie, Berlin,33 and a private collection, this leaves an unusually long and evenly spaced range of reasonably well-documented works to mark the stages of his development.
+Together with his contributions to the 1333 Annunciation altarpiece and a small signed and dated diptych of the same year divided between the Gemäldegalerie, Staatliche Museen zu Berlin,33 and a private collection, this leaves an unusually long and evenly spaced range of reasonably well-documented works to mark the stages of his development.

 A majority of scholars assign a vague date of ca. 1330 to the panels of the San Gimignano altarpiece, without specifying a reason for this approximation.
 Bagnoli argued instead that they must follow closely upon the completion of the Glorification of Saint Thomas Aquinas altarpiece in Pisa, which he felt was probably painted in anticipation of the saint’s canonization, not in response to it, and therefore ca. 1321–23.34 He justified this contention by comparing the type of the Louvre Saint Peter (see fig. 3) to the same saint in Simone’s polyptych painted for the Dominicans of Orvieto in 1320, always assuming that Lippo followed Simone’s example and, as often as not, at no great distance of time.
 He cited as well the pronounced “Simonesque” and “Gothicizing” qualities of the Washington Saint John the Baptist (see fig. 4) and the Griggs Saint John the Evangelist as evidence of an early date.
 Pierluigi Leone de Castris felt that the date suggested by Bagnoli (ca. 1323–25) was “precocious,” without, however, specifying how much later he felt it ought to be.35 In support of this latter view, it may be observed that the unusual device incorporated by Lippo Memmi in the Griggs panel of showing the Evangelist dipping his pen in an inkwell as he is poised to write his Gospel also appears in Simone Martini’s painting of Saint Luke the Evangelist now in the J. Paul Getty Museum, Los Angeles (fig. 16).
 That panel is part of a pentaptych that is generally identified as a documented work painted by Simone Martini for the Palazzo Pubblico in Siena in 1326,36 and the question would then arise of whether the gesture was invented by Simone and later imitated by Lippo or vice versa.
 Bagnoli, however, advanced arguments for disassociating the Getty panel and its companions from the 1326 document, preferring to consider it a work of ca. 1320.
 It is difficult to decide whether this argument is circular or substantive.